Ask a question

 What degree do I need to enter the D.C. program?

 - We recommend a bachelor’s degree prior to entering the program.
-We offer flexible solutions for studying in undergraduate and D.C. programs.
+We offer flexible, time and cost-saving solutions including a B.S. completion degree and D.C. degree pathways, our 3+1 agreement program.

 - In order to practice, you may need a bachelor’s degree to meet state licensing boards’ requirements. (see What degrees do I need to practice?)